Home > > Camino De Santiago > Camino Frances > Accommodation in St Jean Pied de Port

 Auberge or Refuge

-In France, an auberge can also be an inn or bar/restaurant and doesn’t always offer accommodation.
-In our village, the restaurant is called Auberge de Commerce but it’s days of offering accommodation ended long ago.
+But, in France, an auberge can sometimes be just a restaurant or bar without accommodation.
+In our village, for example, the Auberge de Commerce is now just a restaurant and it’s days of offering accommodation ended long ago.

 Hostels